mobxjs/mobx/notes-docs.md

 -   When we introduce actions we need a link to an actions section that describes how to turn off strict state reinforcing.

--   What's the codemod all about?
+-   Codemods.
+The jscodeshift command uses `yarn`.
+What's the `npm` equivalent (as we use npm elsewhere in examples)?
+Does `mobx/codemod/undecorate.ts` work?
+Should we specify -extensions=js,js,ts,tsx as well to include typescript?

 -   There are a lot of references to external documentation resources.
 They can probably use a pruning.